MathewT/aws-certified-developer/IAM.md

 ## Policy Documents
 1. A document in JSON format in which you define the permissions of a role.
-1. Policy documents can be applied to users, groups and roles individually.
+1. Policy documents can be applied to users, groups or roles individually.
 1. Policy documents are JSON documents and are a key value pair.
 Attribute/value

 ## ADFS